Suaahara Health Facility Operation and Management Committee Capacity Building Training and Operation Guidelines

 Suaahara developed these Training Guidelines, Participant Handbooks and Review Meeting Operation Guidelines to support Health Facility Operation and Management Committee (HFOMC) so that HFOMC can successfully and effectively manage health facilities and provide quality service to the people.

-These guidelines/participant handbooks to be used by trainers and participants who involved in the HFOMC training in the districts.
+These guidelines/participant handbooks were used by trainers and participants who were involved in the HFOMC training in the districts.

 NOTE: All three items are attached in one PDF.